 From Lisp, the course will move to a study of Prolog.
 Terms will be introduced as the basis of the relational knowledge representation on which Prolog stands.
 The idea of crafting a knowledge base of facts and rules is presented, as is the notion of executing a program by querying the knowledge base.
+Prolog's powerful pattern matching mechansim is considered.
 List processing is revisited in the context of Prolog and its head/tail notation.
 The flexibility of Prolog procedures is examined.
 A number of applications are presented, including a state space problem solver.
-The basics of resolution and unification are discussed.
+The basics of resolution and unification are briefly discussed.

 The functional programming paradigm then becomes the focus of attention as Haskell takes center stage in the course for several weeks.
 Basic principles of functional programming are presented.
 The challenges and rewards associated with strong lexical typing are considered.
 The type inferencing system is studied in some detail.
 Higher order functions are reconsidered in the context of Haskell.
 Lazy evaluation is introduced.
-Simple applications from the realm of recreational mathematics are presented.
+Simple applications from the realm of recreational mathematics are examined.